jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-05-19-mobula7-hd-review-and-setup/index.md

 And this is how flying with those Gemfan props looks like:

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/CLIyXOPPF-Y?rel=0" frameBorder="0" allowFullScreen title="Mobula7 HD flying with Gemfan props"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/CLIyXOPPF-Y?rel=0" frameBorder="0" allowFullScreen title="Mobula7 HD flying with Gemfan props" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 #### ⚡ XT30 with a capacitor